Berkeley-CS162/vagrant/README.md

 #### 1. Set up a Ubuntu 14.04 VM

 You can set this up on AWS, DigitalOcean, your home server, etc. Anything that runs this operating system is okay.
-Both 64-bit and 32-bit versions are okay.
+Both 64-bit and 32-bit versions are okay, but the underlying system must be x86, not ARM.

 #### 2. Log in to your VM as root, and download the source code for this project.